-- Support is allocated through the needs identified on the Pupil Passport or Education Health and Care Plan, through support provided to smaller sets, through close support in small group work and individual withdrawal where applicable. - Pupil mentoring is available where there are behavioural, pastoral and mental health concerns. - The SENDCo oversees the purchase of differentiated resources in consultation with Curriculum Co-coordinators. - External agencies are referred to as appropriate.
+- Support is allocated through the needs identified on the Pupil Passport or Education Health and Care Plan, through support provided to smaller sets, through close support in small group work and individual withdrawal where applicable. - Pupil mentoring, support and intervention are available where there are behavioural, pastoral and mental health concerns.
+We have a Student Support Hub with a highly qualified support teacher.
+Social skills groups, behaviour support, self-esteem and friendship groups as well as individual support are delivered here.
+The aim is to support all pupils with a wide variety of social, emotional and mental health issues.
+A Mental Health Lead is responsible for analysis of our Strength and Difficulties (SDQ) questionnaires and consequent triage and referral to CAMH and other external agencies as appropriate where there are social, emotional and mental health concerns. - The SENDCo oversees the purchase of differentiated resources in consultation with Curriculum Co-coordinators. - External agencies are referred to as appropriate.